Texas youth hockey coach, 29, dies from coronavirus complications days after feeling sick

 Soon after, she found him unresponsive in bed.
 She called 911 but it was too late, she told WFAA.

-The medical examiner said a sleeping pill Amburgey took combined with the virus to slow his heart until it stopped, his grandfather told the Journal Star in Peoria, Illinois.
+The medical examiner said a sleeping pill Amburgey took combined with the virus to slow his heart until it stopped, his grandfather, Paul Hinds, told the Journal Star in Peoria, Illinois.
 Amburgey was a former Peoria Rivermen hockey player.

+“He told us sleeping pills slow your heart rate, and in combination with COVID-19, which also slows your heart, Tyler’s heart stopped," he said.
+"We were unaware he had COVID-19.
+No one knew that when he gathered to see him.”

-He played for several minor league teams before becoming a coach, The New York Times reported.
+Amburgey played for several minor league teams before becoming a coach, The New York Times reported.

 FAUCI WOULD BET ON EFFECTIVE AND SAFE CORONAVIRUS VACCINE BY NOVEMBER OR DECEMBER

-Amburgey suffered several concussions and had five hip surgeries during his career.
+He suffered several concussions and had five hip surgeries during his career.
 It’s unclear if any of that made him more vulnerable to the virus.

-He only tested positive for the virus after his death, his grandfather told the Journal Star.
+He only tested positive for the virus after his death, Hinds told the Journal Star.

 “Hockey meant everything to him,” Aimee Amburgey told The Times.
 “When he got a new pair of skates, he was like a kid at Christmas.
 You never saw anyone so pumped up about new equipment, even shin guards.”